-Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. If you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.
+Initial Enrollment Period - When you're first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. If you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.

-Integrated D-SNP - A D-SNP that covers Medicare and most or all Medicaid services under a single health plan for certain groups of individuals eligible for both Medicare and Medicaid.
-These individuals are also known as full-benefit dually eligible individuals.
+Integrated D-SNP - A D-SNP that covers Medicare and most or all Medicaid services under a single health plan for certain groups of people eligible for both Medicare and Medicaid.
+These people are also known as full-benefit dually eligible people.

-Interchangeable Biosimilar - A biosimilar that may be used as a substitute for an original biosimilar product at the pharmacy without needing a new prescription because it meets additional requirements related to the potential for automatic substitution.
+Interchangeable Biosimilar - A biosimilar that may be used as a substitute for an original biosimilar product at the pharmacy without needing a new prescription because it meets additional requirements about the potential for automatic substitution.
 Automatic substitution at the pharmacy is subject to state law.

-List of Covered Drugs (Formulary or Drug List) - A list of prescription drugs covered by the plan.
+List of Covered Drugs (formulary or Drug List) - A list of prescription drugs covered by our plan.

-Low Income Subsidy (LIS) - See "Extra Help."
+Low Income Subsidy (LIS) - Go to Extra Help.

-Manufacturer Discount Program - A program under which drug manufacturers pay a portion of the plan's full cost for covered Part D brand name drugs and biologics.
-Discounts are based on agreements between the Federal government and drug manufacturers.
+Manufacturer Discount Program - A program under which drug manufacturers pay a portion of our plan's full cost for covered Part D brand name drugs and biologics.
+Discounts are based on agreements between the federal government and drug manufacturers.